 - IIS application pool queue item older than 100 milliseconds

-With the default window size of 10 minutes and the violations per window of six, the sixth violation of a single type triggers a machine snapshot:
+With the default window size of ten minutes and the violations per window of six, the sixth violation of a single type triggers a machine snapshot:

-Before you change the machine snapshot settings, decide which configuration options work best for your environment.
-The following questions and considerations should help you decide how to set your thresholds:
+Before you change the machine snapshot settings, determine which configuration options work best for your environment.
+Use these questions and considerations to help determine your threshold settings:

 - What percentage CPU or memory usage might flag the beginnings of an issue in your environment?